mathie/mathie.github.io/_drafts/vagrant-docker-and-vmware-fusion.markdown

 deploying Puppet I've largely ignored the new hotness that is [Docker][] -- after all, it's just Solaris Zones, right? ;)

-I have to admit, I did have a wee poke around with Docker a few months back, but gave up.
+I have to admit, I did have a wee poke around with Docker on my laptop a few months back, but quickly gave up.
 The trouble is that I'm obstinate: I've paid for a [VMWare Fusion][] license, and I'm insisting on using it.
 The Vagrant support for Docker uses [boot2docker][], which only supports [VirtualBox][], so I'm left high and dry.
-I figured it was time to get around that and get a reliable way to run docker containers on my Mac OS X laptop.
+I figured it was time to get around that and figure out a reliable way to run docker containers on my Mac OS X laptop.

 The trouble, of course, is that Docker is a Linux technology, so it doesn't run natively on Mac OS X. So we need a Linux VM to run the containers.
 Let's just